papermerge/documentation/docs/authentication/remote-user/authelia.md

 ## The Most Important

-This is the most important part of the entire guide and this is where "remote-user" header magic actually takes place.
+**!!
+The most important part of the entire guide - START !!**

+This is where "remote-user" header magic actually takes place.
 It is `snippets/auth.conf` file included `calypso.trusel.net`.

 Here is its content:

 ```